August 30, 2021

-Some children are born with glaucoma, a condition marked by increased pressure within the eye.
+Some children are born with, or develop, glaucoma, a condition marked by increased pressure within the eye.
 Glaucoma usually affects the eye on the same side of the face as the port-wine birthmark.
 Glaucoma can potentially damage the optic nerve, the main nerve that transmits signals from the eye to the brain, ultimately resulting in progressive vision loss.
-The same eye also may become enlarged so that appears to bulge out of its socket (buphthalmos).
+The same eye also may become enlarged and appear to bulge out or to enlarge its socket (buphthalmos).

 Other eye abnormalities can occur including the development of angiomas in the membranes that line the inner surface of the eyelids (conjunctiva), the layer of blood vessels and connective tissue (choroid) between the white of the eye and the retina, and the clear, transparent membrane covering the membrane (cornea).
 An affected individual’s eyes can be two different colors (e.g. one brown and one blue eye).
-Additional ocular symptoms can include an abnormal accumulation of fluid inside the eyeball causing enlargement of the eyeball (hydrophthalmos); degeneration of the cranial nerve that transmit lights signals to the brain (optic atrophy); clouding or displacement of the lenses; retinal detachment; streaks resembling blood vessels in the retina (angioid streaks); and/or loss of vision due to an organic lesion in the visual cortex (cortical blindness).
+Additional ocular symptoms can include an abnormal accumulation of fluid inside the eyeball causing enlargement of the eyeball (hydrophthalmos), degeneration of the cranial nerve that transmit lights signals to the brain (optic atrophy), clouding or displacement of the lenses, retinal detachment, streaks resembling blood vessels in the retina (angioid streaks), and/or loss of vision due to an organic lesion in the visual cortex (cortical blindness).
 Individuals who have neurological abnormalities, but do not have a port-wine birthmark generally do not develop eye problems, but can have cortical blindness presenting as visual field deficits.

 Endocrine disorders have also been reported in some individuals including central hypothyroidism and an increased risk of growth hormone deficiency.
 Central hypothyroidism is characterized by underactivity of the thyroid gland due to insufficient stimulation of thyroid stimulating hormone in an otherwise healthy thyroid.
 Central hypothyroidism in SWS may be due to anti-seizure medication.

 Additional symptoms may occur including an abnormally large head (macrocephaly), overgrowth (hypertrophy) of the certain soft tissues underlying the port-wine birthmark, and lymphatic malformations, which are non-malignant masses consisting of fluid-filled channels or spaces thought to be caused by abnormal development of the lymphatic system.
 These symptoms are consistent with a related rare disorder known as Klippel-Trenaunay syndrome (KTS) and most children with these findings are classified as having KTS.
-Patients with these issues or presenting with other atypical features should have genetic testing as several somatic mutations have been associated with SWS and KTS are related disorders that overlap or whether they are similar, yet distinct, rare disorders.
+Patients with these issues or presenting with other atypical features should have genetic testing as several somatic mutations have been associated with SWS and KTS including gene mutations in GNAQ, GNAQ11, PIK3CA and others.

 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
+When there is a gene mutation, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.
-The GNAQ gene creates a protein known as Gaq that plays an important role in cell function, including the regulation of blood vessels.
+The GNAQ gene creates G protein alpha subunit q (Gaq) that plays an important role in cell function, including the regulation of blood vessels.
 90% of SWS patients have R183Q mutations in GNAQ which leads to over-activation of downstream pathways to Gaq.
 This hyperactivation, in turn, leads to congenital vascular abnormalities.
 While most SWS patients have an activating mutation in GNAQ, recent research demonstrates that mutations in a similar gene called GNA11 can lead to SWS as well.

 A mutation in the GNAQ gene can also cause a form of skin cancer (melanoma) that affects the eye (uveal melanoma).
 GNAQ mutations associated with uveal melanoma affect specific cells known as melanocytes.
 The mutation in people with uveal melanoma occurs in adulthood as opposed to before birth as it does in people with SWS.
 Therefore, the specific cells involved and the age of an individual when a mutation in GNAQ occurs is extremely important and can cause different disorders or physical findings.

 SWS affects males and females in equal numbers.
 The exact incidence and prevalence is unknown.
 One estimate places the incidence at 1 in 20,000-50,000 live births.
-Approximately 1 in 1,000 babies are born with a port-wine birthmark, but only approximately 6% of individuals with a port-wine birthmark on the face develop the neurological abnormalities associated with SWS.
+Approximately 3 in 1,000 babies are born with a port-wine birthmark, but only approximately 6% of individuals with a port-wine birthmark on the face develop the neurological abnormalities associated with SWS.
 The risk increases to 20-50% when the port-wine birthmark is on the forehead, temple region or upper part of the face.
 SWS can affect individuals of any race or ethnicity.